codeRIT/hackathon-manager/docs/running-a-hackathon.md

 ---
 id: running-a-hackathon
-title: Running a hackathon with HackathonManager
+title: HackathonManager Guides
-sidebar_label: Running a hackathon
+sidebar_label: Overview
 ---

 > HackathonManager is a full-service tool to run your hackathon from start to finish.